natumbri/mopidy-youtube/README.rst

 Other configuration options are::

     [youtube]
     threads_max = 16               : number of parallel threads to run
     search_results = 15            : maximum number of search results to return
     playlist_max_videos = 20       : maximum number of videos in a playlist to return
+    youtube_dl_backend = "yt_dlp"  : a library that will function as "youtube-dl"

 Usage
 =====